The Wolfless They Rejected

 “No, Selene, give it back to me!”
 My voice cracked, raw and nearly gone.

 “Yours?” she hissed.
 Her fingers tangled in my hair, yanking my head back until my neck strained painfully.
 Her eyes, sharp as blades, burned with pure hatred.
 “You stole my life for over a decade, Ellenrie.
-You wore my clothes, slept in the bed that should’ve been mine, and stole my father’s and brothers’ attention.
+Everything you had should be mine.
 You’re nothing but a parasite raised on this family’s pity.”

 My protest was cut short by the heavy thud of footsteps echoing down the hall.
 In an instant, Selene released me, dropped my box to the floor where it shattered, ripped her own dress at the shoulder, and threw herself down dramatically.